AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/inference_module_guide.rst

 to automatically label cells.

 .. important::
     Currently, only inference on **3D volumes is supported**.
-If using folders, your images and labels folders should both contain a set of **3D image files**, either **.tif** or **.tiff**.
+If running on folders, your images and labels folders should both contain a set of **3D image files**, either **.tif** or **.tiff**.
     Otherwise you may run inference on layers in napari.
+Stacks of 2D files can be loaded as 3D volumes in napari.

 Currently, the following pre-trained models are available :